Adebureaux/cub3d/README.md

 ## Controllers

-- W A S D :arrow_forward: to move through the map
+- W A S D to move through the map
 - :arrow_left: :o: :arrow_right: to rotate the camera